nab138/scrap/docs/README.md

 Documentation for the Scrap Discord Bot

+## A note to whoever is reviewing this site for scrap.js.org

+This is a fraction of the site.

+You can review individual readmes, or if the site was up and running (which it is, it just needs your aproval) there would be a sidebar for easy navigation and a search box.

 ## ⚠️ Warning: This website is under construction.
 It is in no way final and contains a fraction of Scrap's functions. ⚠️

 Because these docs are unfinished, you have to run s!help in a discord server where the bot is present for a complete list of commands.